victorbianconi/portfolio/README.md

 These two projects are extremely simple and I made them in a couple of hours just to showcase my abilities in dealing with data structures (filtering, spread operators, etc.) and APIs.

+## React Framer Motion

+It's 2023 and you definitely don't want to create custom animations with keyframes on CSS when you have libraries like Framer Motion.
+Framer Motion allows you to create amazing animations and transitions without stuffing your code with lots of code.

 ----------------------------